Visual impairment support in schools – Advice & case studies

 One thing I have noticed, is that I’ve had to change the language I use for questioning.

-We regularly ask Olivia, “Are you sure?” when she is giving an answer, as a prompt to remind her to check back and see if she has worked it out correctly.
+We regularly ask Olivia, “Are you sure?” when she is giving an answer.
+This is a prompt to remind her to check back and see if she has worked it out correctly.

-Unlike most of the class who can see their answer in front of them when using concrete resources, Olivia can’t, so needs to be taught to regularly go back and check she has counted everything.
+Unlike most of the class who can see their answer in front of them when using concrete resources, Olivia can’t.
+She needs to be taught to regularly go back and check she has counted everything.

-The learning journey Olivia has been on throughout the year has been lovely to watch and it has been amazing to see her confidence in maths grow.
+The learning journey Olivia has been on throughout the year has been lovely to watch.
+It has been amazing to see her confidence in maths grow.

 As well as teaching me a lot of new things about teaching, working with Olivia has also helped the whole class; their use of language while explaining has come along well as they know they need to explain their answer in enough detail so that Olivia understands it.